Evidence Type: Newspaper Report

 The maid, as may be inferred, was not naturally hard-hearted, so she did not fail to go down to him, and to attend his walks more closely than her kitchen, which lay neglected and all forlorn; but stolen visits were not all the maid was charged with — the master found his wine cellar daily diminishing, and this, he inclined to give the maid and her sweetheart the credit of, “for not even love can live on air,” so finding his bond woman’s services scarce “worth a straw” he determined on pruning the evil to the root, and destroying the unworthy attachment which was the main source of nought but loss of rest and loss of property to himself, by representing to the Bench how matters stood; and the latter considering that the adventure of the wine bottles rested a good deal on suspicion, for unseemly conduct alone, condemned the bond woman to a three month’s abode in the Factory, and when they term of probation should have expired, her late master and mistress might have the benefit of her services, if necessary, a second time.

 Notes: * Identity of this woman could be SARAH UPCROFT per Harmony (1827).
 She was admitted to Sydney Gaol on 30 October 1827 for “drunkenness and neglect.”
-However, contrary to the sentence recorded in the newspaper’s police report, Upcroft was held in solitary confinement for 7 days and discharged from the gaol (and, presumably returned to her master) on 5 November 1827.
-Since her master seemed to be open to having her back again, perhaps he did not like the idea of sending her to the Factory – given the riot that occurred there just days before – and requested that her sentence be reduced.
+However, contrary to the sentence recorded in the newspaper’s police report, UPCROFT was held in solitary confinement for 7 days and discharged from the gaol (and, presumably returned to her master) on 5 November 1827.
+Since her master seemed to be open to having her back again, perhaps the authorities thought it prudent to refrain from sending her to the Factory – given the riot that occurred there just days before.